mmonty1960/VISproPT/README.md

 # VISproPT
 VISproPT is the innovative instrument created at ENEA-Casaccia (Italy) for measuring the 3D shape of parabolic-trough (PT) panels for CSP solar collectors.

-This C++ software covers all the steps of the 3D shape measurement of parabolic-trough reflective panels acchomplished with the VISproPT instrument:
+This C++ software covers all the steps of the 3D shape measurement of parabolic-trough reflective panels accomplished with the VISproPT instrument:
     1) Camera-lens calibration, for image undistortion
     2) Instrument calibration
     3) Image-processing for evaluating: i) 3D shape (slopes dz/dx, dz/dy and height z), ii) deviations from the ideal shape and, last but not least, iii) evaluation of the intercept factor at a given longitudinal angle.